Don Revie: Middle East

 His contract at the United Arab Emirates ensured him a £340,000 four-year contract, though caused irreparable damage to his reputation in England.
 Selling the story to the Daily Mail also earned him £20,000, but only furthered the criticism that he was a "mercenary".
-UAE finished sixth in the seven team 1979 Gulf Cup of Nations in Iraq, but it was his work in helping to improve the footballing facilities in the country in the long-term that were more important, helping the UAE qualify for the 1990 FIFA World Cup.
+In April 1979 the UAE finished sixth in the seven-team 5th Arabian Gulf Cup in Iraq, but it was his work in helping to improve the footballing facilities in the country in the long-term that were more important, helping the UAE qualify for the 1990 FIFA World Cup.
 He left the UAE coaching role in May 1980 as the UAE searched for an Arabic speaking manager.
-He returned to club management with Al-Nasr of the UAE Arabian Gulf League, but was sacked in 1984 with the club sitting third in the league.
+He returned to club management with Dubai club Al-Nasr of the UAE Arabian Gulf League, but was sacked in 1984 with the club sitting third in the league.
 The next year he had a brief stint with Egyptian Premier League club Al-Ahly of Cairo, but did not settle in Egypt and returned home to England.
-He was approached to replace Alan Mullery as Queens Park Rangers manager by chairman Jim Gregory, but the deal was not completed and Revie never worked in football again.
+He was approached to replace Alan Mullery as Queens Park Rangers manager by chairman Jim Gregory, but the deal was not completed, and Revie never worked in football again.

 Personal life

 Revie married Elsie, the niece of Leicester City's Scottish manager Johnny Duncan, on 17 October 1949.
-They had a son Duncan and daughter Kim.
+They had a son and a daughter.
 Elsie died of cancer on 28 March 2005 at the age of 77.

 He published an autobiography, Soccer's Happy Wanderer, in 1955.
 He was appointed an OBE for his services to football.
 In April 1974, shortly before departing from Leeds for the England job, Revie was a special guest on the TV guest show This Is Your Life.
-Revie was an active freemason attending Leodiensis Lodge No. 4029 from 1965 until his death.
+Revie was an active freemason attending Leodiensis Lodge No. 4029 based at Westbourne House in Otley from 1965 until his death.

 Illness and death

-After two years of living in Surrey, in the Spring of 1986 Revie moved to Kinross, Scotland, where he intended to retire, but he was diagnosed with motor neurone disease in May 1987.
-Revie publicly announced his illness in August of that year, and made his final public appearance on 11 May 1988 at Elland Road in a wheelchair, at a charity football match held to raise money for research into motor neurone disease.
-He died in his sleep in Murrayfield Hospital in Edinburgh on 26 May 1989, aged 61, and was cremated four days later at Warriston Crematorium in Edinburgh.
-Though his funeral was well attended by representatives of Leeds United and many others involved in football such as Kevin Keegan, Brian Moore, Lawrie McMenemy, Denis Law and Alex Ferguson, The Football Association did not send any officials to the funeral.
+After living in Surrey for two years, Revie moved to Kinross, Scotland, in 1986, where he intended to spend his retirement.
+He was diagnosed with motor neurone disease in May 1987.
+He publicly announced his illness in August of that year and made his final public appearance on 11 May 1988 at Elland Road in a wheelchair, at a charity football match held to raise money for research into the disease.
+He died in Murrayfield Hospital in Edinburgh on 26 May 1989, aged 61, and was cremated four days later at Warriston Crematorium in Edinburgh.
+Though his funeral was well attended by representatives of Leeds United and many others involved in football such as Kevin Keegan, Brian Moore, Lawrie McMenemy, Denis Law and Alex Ferguson, The Football Association did not send any representatives.